unl-nimbus-lab/pymavswarm/.github/PULL_REQUEST_TEMPLATE.md

-[ ] If necessary, documentation has been provided or updated to discuss the changes [ ] System integration tests are performed successfully [ ] Any new dependencies have been added to the requirements list
+[ ] If necessary, documentation has been provided or updated to discuss the changes [ ] System integration tests are performed successfully [ ] Any new dependencies have been added to the requirements list [ ] Any changes that will not be completed or bugs that have been introduced have been added as issues

 ## Changes Made